nosloc/JATG_support_for_Gecko5Education/notes/week10.md

 ## Question

-1. What would be intersing to put in the status reg of the ipcore
+1. What would be intersing to put in the status reg of the ipcore (operation running, status of the DMA)?
+2. Differrence between the design and the implementation in the report ?
+3. Should i explain the design before this week and why did we decided to change it, what about the presentation ?
+4. In the report in the background is it meaning full to add all the tools i used ?